Runtime Interface

 #endif

-Here, aimrt_module_base_t can be obtained from a derived class that inherits from the ModuleBase base class.
+Among them, aimrt_module_base_t can be obtained from a derived class that inherits the ModuleBase base class.
 For information about the ModuleBase base class, please refer to the ModuleBase documentation.

-Through these interfaces, the AimRT framework can retrieve the desired modules from the Pkg dynamic library at runtime.
+Through these interfaces, the AimRT framework runtime can obtain the desired modules from the Pkg dynamic library.
 Developers need to implement these interfaces in a C/CPP file to create a Pkg.

 These interfaces are in pure C form, so theoretically, as long as developers hide all symbols of the Pkg, good compatibility between different Pkgs can be achieved.
-If developers use C++, they can also use a simple macro from the aimrt_pkg_c_interface/pkg_macro.h file to encapsulate these details.
-Users only need to implement a static array containing all module constructors.
+If developers use C++, they can also use a simple macro in the aimrt_pkg_c_interface/pkg_macro.h file to encapsulate these details, and users only need to implement a static array containing all module construction methods.

-Below is a simple example.
-Developers need to write a pkg_main.cc file as follows:
+Here is a simple example.
+Developers need to write the following pkg_main.cc file:

 #include "aimrt_pkg_c_interface/pkg_macro.h"